tradeflow-ai/mobile/_docs/phases/03-polish.md

 1.  **Enable Advanced Views:** Implement weekly and monthly planning views to provide users with a broader look at their schedule.

-### Feature 8: Agent Self-Improvement via In-Context Learning (Jeremiah + Trevor)
+### Feature 8: Agent Self-Improvement via In-Context Learning (Jeremiah)

-**Trevor - Feedback Logging:**
-1.  **Log User Feedback:** Systematically capture every user approval (positive example) and modification (corrective example) of the AI-generated plans.

-**Jeremiah - Agent Learning Logic:**
+**Agent Learning Logic:**
-2.  **Create Example Injection Service:** Build a service that retrieves the most relevant positive and corrective examples from the feedback log.
+1.  **Create Example Injection Service:** Build a service that analyzes user modifications to AI-generated plans and creates examples for prompt enhancement.
-3.  **Enhance Agent Prompts:** Update the core agent prompts to include a section for these dynamic, in-context examples, allowing the LLM to infer user preferences rather than being given hardcoded rules.
+2.  **Enhance Agent Prompts:** Update the core agent prompts to include dynamic, preference-based examples that allow the LLM to infer user preferences rather than being given hardcoded rules.
+3.  **Pattern Recognition:** Implement logic to detect user preference patterns from plan modifications and integrate them into agent decision-making.

 ---